-The 20-acre, Brady Woods was donated to LCF in 2015 by Dan and Charlotte Brady and was dedicated as the Charlotte & Dan Brady Woods Nature Preserve in January 2021.
-The Sangamon River runs through this 20-acre wet floodplain forest known for its large sycamores and bur oak trees, as well as the abundance of spring wildflowers, especially bluebells.
+THE 20-ACRE BRADY WOODS was donated to LCF in 2015 by Dan and Charlotte Brady and was dedicated as the Charlotte & Dan Brady Woods Nature Preserve in January 2021.
+The Sangamon River runs through this 20acre wet floodplain forest known for its large sycamores and bur oak trees, as well as the abundance of spring wildflowers, especially bluebells.
 Great Blue Herons have nested in the large sycamore trees at this site.
 This site is located on the Piatt and Champaign County line next to the Piatt County Forest Preserves' Sangamon River Park.
-Access to this site is limited to LCF special events.
+Access is limited to LCF special events.
+"My wife Charlotte loved the natural world and as an artist, she painted nature with passion.
+For Charlotte, acquisition of 20-acres along the Sangamon River was a life dream.
+Together, we lived in this beauty for over thirty years.
+With her Parkinsonian illness progressing she wanted to leave a legacy of her land on the Sangamon River.
+We knew of LCF through friends who suggested we consider a land donation to LCF.
+We moved forward and the donation to LCF was completed in 2015.
+In succeeding years, we experienced several nice events sponsored by LCF and met many likeminded people.
+Charlotte passed away in 2019 knowing her land would be preserved as a State of Illinois Nature Preserve, the highest protection for land in Illinois.
+Thus, the LCF donation was a deeply meaningful action.
+Charlotte and I were dedicated to preservation of Earth.
+I continue with that dedication and for this reason support the Land Conservation Foundation.
+I encourage anyone to do the same." - Dan Brady